verath/square-ctf-2017/TheRobotsGrandmother/README.md

 > https://cdn.squarectf.com/challenges/the-robot's-grandmother.pcap
 >

-Opening the provided .pcap file in wireshark, we a couple of packets using the SMTP protocol.
+Opening the provided .pcap file in wireshark, we find a couple of packets using the SMTP protocol.

 ![wireshark window](wireshark.png)